This post may include affiliate links; see our disclosure policy.

 2. Other options.

-Ground turmeric is the best substitute for saffron and it’s easy to find at your local grocery store.
-Some other substitute options include annatto or safflower, but these ingredients are pretty tough to find.
-In our opinion, turmeric is your best option!
+Ground turmeric is the best saffron substitute, and it’s easy to find at your local grocery store.
+Some other options include annatto or safflower, but these ingredients can be tough to find.
+In my opinion, turmeric is your best option!

-Here are some of our favorite recipes featuring saffron:
+Here are some of my favorite recipes featuring saffron: